 There are a few rules we have to apply:

 - We cannot schedule shift allocations to take account of the programming of concerts or specific bands.

-- If your are unable to attend and carry out your duties due to illness or other circumstance outside of your control, please let the Steward Supervisors know at once.
+- If you’re unable to attend and carry out your duties due to illness or other circumstances outside of your control, please let the Steward Supervisors know at once.
 It only takes four or five people to not turn up to cause a problem with alternative cover.

-In exchange for your efforts you will be provided with free weekend and camping passes passes for the duration of the festival.
-And, our undying gratitude!
+In exchange for your efforts you will be provided with free weekend and camping passes for the duration of the festival and our undying gratitude!

 Apply to be a volunteer

-If you would like to offer your services as a volunteer for the next festival or would like to know more about what stewarding involves, please download the Stewards form and send it to our Stewards coordinator.
+If you would like to offer your services as a volunteer for the next festival, or would like to know more about what stewarding involves, please CLICK HERE and use our online form.